 The Adoption Support for Kentucky - Virtual Interaction Program (ASK-VIP) expanded the program model throughout Kentucky in 2020 and 2021.
 Research shows that adoptive parents who participated in the ASK-VIP pilot program experienced higher levels of perceived social support and parental competence, and lower levels of parental stress.
 ASK services are available to families formed through state, private, relative, or international adoption.
-Adoptive parent liaisons serving families throughout the Commonwealth reported 1,660 total hours of support in 2022.
+Adoptive parent liaisons serving families throughout the Commonwealth reported 1,781 total hours of support in 2023.

 ASK-VIP offered several specialized parent support groups, encouraging foster/adoptive parents who have a similar family dynamic to attend a group to meet and support others.
-The specialized support groups offered in 2022 were Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex (LGBTQI+), Transracial, Medically Complex, and Parents of Deaf or Hard of Hearing.
-ASK launched an exciting and innovative new program in 2022 using virtual reality technology.
-A specialized support group for foster/adoptive fathers occurred weekly for 12 weeks in the metaverse.
-Each participant and the facilitator attended the virtual meeting using an Oculus headset and had the ability to create their own avatar to represent themselves in the meeting space.
+The specialized support groups offered in 2023 were LGBTQIA+, transracial, medically complex, and parents of children who are deaf or hard of hearing.
+Each participant and the facilitator attended the virtual meeting using an Oculus headset and could create their avatar to represent themselves in the meeting space.
 The feedback from participants was very positive.
-Overall, in 2022, there were 255 specialized support group attendees.
+In 2023, there were 205 specialized support group attendees.